znsio/specmatic-documentation/documentation/language.md

 Each Feature can have several scenarios.
 Each scenario describes a single interaction with the Provider.
 It is written in the Given, When and Then Format
-* Given - Pre-conditions, Data setup etc. You can leave this out if you do not have to setup any data etc.
+* Given - Pre-conditions, data structure definitions, etc.
 * When - This represents the request
 * Then - Assertions